Foot & Ankle Center in Seattle

 Dr. Huppin and Dr. Hale are Seattle’s specialists in children’s heel pain.
 You can make an appointment to see us here.

 When a baby is born, most of the bones are still cartilage with only some starting to develop into bone.
-When the heel (calcaneus) starts to develop bone, there is generally one large area of development that starts in the center of the cartilage heel.
-This area of bone spreads to 'fill up' the cartilage.
-Another area of bone development (ossification) occurs at the back of the heel bone - see the xray to the right.
-These two areas of developing bone will have an area of cartilage between them - this is how the bone grows in size.
+When the heel (calcaneus) starts to develop bone, there is generally one large area of development that starts in the center of the heel.
+Over time this cartilage becomes bone.
+At the back of the heel is another area of bone development.
+Between these two areas of developing bone is an area of cartilage..
 At around age 16, when growth is nearly complete, these two bony areas fuse together.
-Calcaneal apophysitis is usually considered to be due to damage or a disturbance in this area of growth
+The cartilage (growth plate) between the two areas of growing bone is the weakest area of the heel bone and is prone to become injured or inflamed.

 Pain is usually felt at the back and side of the heel bone.
 Sometimes there may be pain at the bottom of the heel.
 The pain is usually relieved when the child is not active and becomes painful with sport.
 Squeezing the sides of the heel bone is often painful.
 Running and jumping make the symptoms worse.
 One or both heels can be affected.
 In more severe cases, the child may be limping.